1.2 In this Policy:

 6.3 If you access our website or the Emprevo Platform from outside Australia, you accept responsibility for ensuring or confirming compliance with all laws in that jurisdiction that apply to you as a result of that access or any consequent transactions or dealings with us, the website or other users.

-7. Storage and security of personal information
+7. Storage and Security of Personal Information

 7.1 Where we hold your personal information, we will take reasonable steps to ensure that the information is secure and may only be accessed by authorised persons.
 Where we store your personal information electronically on our database, we use secure servers and there are restrictions as to who has access to that information through password protection.
+Notwithstanding the security measures implemented by us, you should be aware that there are risks in transmitting information across the internet.
+While we take measures to protect your personal information, we cannot warrant the security of information transmitted to us online.

 7.2 Although we take all reasonable measures, we are not responsible for third party circumvention of security measures on our electronic databases or at any of our premises.
 Please note that third party recipients of personal information may have their own privacy policies and we are not responsible for their actions, including their handling of personal information.